Interpretable sensitivity analysis for the Baron-Kenny approach to mediation with unmeasured confounding: Sensitivity analysis for the Baron--Kenny approach with a single unmeasured confounder

 Without unmeasured confounding, Figure \ref{fg::DAG-mediation} illustrates the relationship among the exposure $a$, outcome $y$, mediator $m$, and observed covariates $c$ that include the constant $1$.
-We assume $m$ is scalar in this section.
+We allow $m$ to be a vector, and all the discussion can be applied to the case with a scalar $m$.
 Mediation analysis quantifies the indirect effect of the exposure $a$ on the outcome $y$ that acts through the mediator $m$ and the direct effect that acts independently through other pathways.
-The Baron--Kenny approach to mediation is based on the following two population least squares regressions
+The Baron--Kenny approach to mediation analysis is based on the following two population least squares regressions

-and then interprets $\tilde{\theta}_1$ as the direct effect and $\tilde{\beta}_1\tilde{\theta}_3$ as the indirect effect, respectively.
+and then interprets $\tilde{\theta}_1$ as the direct effect and $\tilde{\theta}_3^{\T} \tilde{\beta}_1$ as the indirect effect, respectively.
 If we further fit the short regression of the outcome on the exposure and covariates without the mediator

-then Cochran's formula in \eqref{eq::ovb-cochran} implies the indirect effect also equals $\tilde{\beta}_1\tilde{\theta}_3=\tilde{\gamma}_1-\tilde{\theta}_1$.
+then Cochran's formula in \eqref{eq::ovb-cochran} implies the indirect effect also equals $\tilde{\theta}_3^{\T} \tilde{\beta}_1=\tilde{\gamma}_1-\tilde{\theta}_1$.
 Run sample least squares to obtain the estimators of these coefficients, with the ``hat'' notation and the superscript ``obs'' signifying the estimates.
-We can estimate the direct effect by $\hat{\theta}_{1}^\text{obs}$.
-We can estimate the indirect effect by either $\hat{\beta}_{1}^\text{obs}\hat{\theta}_{3}^\text{obs}$ or $\hat{\gamma}_{1}^\text{obs}-\hat{\theta}_{1}^\text{obs}$, with the former known as the {\it product method} and the latter known as the {\it difference method} for the indirect effect \citep{vanderweele2015explanation}.
+We can estimate the direct effect by $\hat{\theta}_{1}^{\text{obs}}$.
+We can estimate the indirect effect by either $(\hat{\theta}_{3}^{\text{obs}})^{\T} \hat{\beta}_{1}^{\text{obs}}$ or $\hat{\gamma}_{1}^{\text{obs}}-\hat{\theta}_{1}^{\text{obs}}$, with the former known as the {\it product method} and the latter known as the {\it difference method} for the indirect effect \citep{vanderweele2015explanation}.

 With unmeasured confounding, Figure \ref{fg::DAG-mediation-confounding} illustrates how the causal relationship is confounded by $u$.
 We consider the population least squares regressions